 Household Hazardous Waste (HHW)

 These are household products that cannot be discarded in your curbside trash or recycling because there are hazardous to the environment.
 They include household cleaners, chemicals, paint products, auto fluids, aerosol cans, batteries and fluorescent bulbs and tubes.
 Call 805-652-4525 for information on free, proper disposal of these and other hazardous waste items.
-To learn more, click here.
+To learn more, check out our HHW Brochure, or click here (Spanish) .
 The City sponsors monthly HHW events which require an appointment.